 “Costs incurred" are actual costs as determined under Section II, less any discounts received in preparing Material for use by the Joint Account and may include costs incurred for the Material while in the Operator’s inventory.
 Documentation must be provided upon request to support charges or credits to the Joint Account including the method of allocating such charges or credits.

-An example of preparation costs includes coating the pipe.Examples of third-party surveillance costs include visual, drift and blue light inspections.
+Common preparation services include coating and wrapping, inspection and surveillance costs.
+Examples of third-party surveillance costs include visual, drift and blue light inspections.

+Coating and wrapping are included in the original price because the pipe is commingled, and it is difficult to match invoices with specific joints of pipe.
+Coating and wrapping costs may be included in the transfer price if the pipe was not used or re-coated prior to transfer.
+If the specs for the receiving well require coated and wrapped pipe, the Operator normally recoats the pipe because there is no way to tell if the original coating and wrapping is still good after the pipe has been used.
+If the well specs do not require coating and wrapping, the used coating and wrapping has no value to the receiving well.

+Applying "dope” to pipe ends or performing inspections do not permanently alter the pipe and must be repeated.
+These costs are not included in the transfer price.

 (2) Loading and Unloading Costs